 5. Finger Paint Footballs

 Using finger paints and a bit of creativity, kids can make their own football art.
 It’s a bit messy but oh-so-worth it for those smiley faces!
+Find more inspiration in our creative art area ideas.

 6. Paper Plate Karate Crafts